relianz/DeviceServer/README.md

 ### What is a thing?
 A thing is a physical asset modeled by a [digital twin](https://en.wikipedia.org/wiki/Digital_twin).
 In the DeviceServer a thing is identified by a _type_ and a unique _ID_.
 A [GUID](https://de.wikipedia.org/wiki/Globally_Unique_Identifier) is used as ID, see class definition [Thing.cs](./DeviceServer/Thing.cs).
 After the production of a thing, the type and ID are written to an NFC tag by the DeviceServer and can be read again afterwards.
 The ID then serves as a pointer to a complex data set, which is stored e.g. in the digital twin in the cloud or in a storage built on [distributed ledger technology](https://en.wikipedia.org/wiki/Distributed_ledger).

+### Thing ID and serial number
+The thing ID is not related to the [serial number](https://en.wikipedia.org/wiki/Serial_number) of a physical asset.
+Unlike the ID, serial numbers are not necessarily unique; different manufacturers of products may use the same serial numbers.
+They are therefore stored as a normal attribute in the digital twin.

 ## HTTP client examples
 Following are a few simple examples that show how to use the HTTP server from within the [PowerShell](https://docs.microsoft.com/en-us/powershell/).